CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.4 General IoT device.md

 If necessary, access can be further secured through the use of VPN.
 When using VPN, make sure to use strong enough cryptographic procedures and key lengths.

-It is also advisable to operate the IoT devices in a separate physical network area or within a separate Virtual Local Area Network (VLANs) to prevent lateral propagation if the IoT devices become compromised.
+It is also advisable to operate the IoT devices in a separate physical network area or within a separate Virtual Local Area Network (VLANs) to prevent lateral propagation in the event of IoT device compromise.

 Based on a well-maintained asset management system, the following measures can prevent unwanted communication: